-This accessibility statement applies to content published on www.lancsteachinghospitals.nhs.uk.
+This statement applies to content on the Lancashire Teaching Hospitals’ website - https://www.lancsteachinghospitals.nhs.uk.

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate some of the website using speech recognition software

 - listen to most of the website using a screen reader (for example, ReachDeck)